Stormbound-Games/stormbound-kitty/docs/DISCORD_BOT.md

 ## Development

 The bot can be run locally on Kitty’s personal Discord server to test the code before deploying it to production.
-First, ensure you have a valid [Discord token](https://discordhelp.net/discord-token) set in your `.env` file (`DISCORD_TOKEN`), then run the following command:
+First, ensure you have a valid [Discord token](https://discordhelp.net/discord-token) set in your `.env` file (as `DISCORD_TOKEN`), then run the following command:

 ```sh
 npm run bot:dev